Why?

 -To avoid psychological pain

--to express psychological distress
+-To express psychological distress

--to refocus one’s attention away from negative stimulus
+-To refocus one’s attention away from negative stimulus

 Social: